 5. Switch to a better mortgage deal

 But you don’t have to use your hard-earned cash to be rid of your mortgage debt quicker – you can simply ensure you’re paying the lowest interest rate possible.
 This means shopping around when looking for your first mortgage, or when you come to the end of your current deal, such as a fix or a tracker.
-You can do this via an independent mortgage broker or a comparison website such as uSwitch.
+You can do this via an independent mortgage broker or a comparison website like uSwitch.

 But many of the lowest mortgage rates advertised come with the highest set-up fees, so factor this in.
 Montlake says: “Typical fees for the lowest-priced mortgage deals range between £995 and £1,995 although there are a growing number of fees-free remortgage options so keep a look out for these.”